ronakpadia/WebApp/README.md

 # WebApp
-This is a Canteen Managment Apllication with Razorpay Payment gatewawy integration!
+This is a Canteen Management Apllication with Razorpay Payment gatewawy integration!